 Contributed by Anwar from Beyond My Door

-Held annually in the summer, Shakespeare in the Park is one of the premier theater activities in New York City.
+Held annually in the summer, Shakespeare in the Park is one of the premier theatre activities in New York City.
 It’s also free!

 While many other cities also have Shakespeare productions and some even call them Shakespeare in the park, none are at the same production level as the New York production.
 You’ll often get world-class directors, set designers, and even famous actors within the plays.
 The production level is high and, shockingly, the tickets are free.